CodeSonia/travelrMap/TESTING.md

 _Please note, some of the user stories overlap_

-1. As a user, I want to be able to easily navigate the webiste so that I can find the content I am looking for.
+1. As a user, I want to be able to easily navigate the website so that I can find the content I am looking for.

 ![User Story 1](assets/readme_images/user-stories/user-story-1.gif)

 2. As a user, I want to be able to find destinations, so that I can see a variety of choices before making a decision.

- - Click on the Map secton on navbar
+ - Click on the Map section on navbar
   ![User Story 2: Navbar](assets/readme_images/user-stories/user-story-2_navbar.png)

   - Alternatively, a user is able to click on the Map button on the landing page, which will also directly lead the user to the Map Feature: